christophersbarrett/mulberry-wiki/Javascript-API.md

 Note that the `dojo.subscribe` method returns a "handle" that can be passed to `dojo.unsubscribe` if the subscription is no longer needed.

-## Application state
+### /app/deviceready

-- `/app/deviceready` Subscriptions to this topic will run as soon as the device is ready.
+Subscriptions to this topic will run as soon as the device is ready.
 In a PhoneGap environment, this topic is triggered when the `deviceready` event fires; in a browser environment, this topic is triggered when the `body` element's `onload` event fires. *This is intended for internal use only, but it may prove useful to you.* Triggered in `toura\_app/javascript/toura/base.js`.

+### /app/ready

-- `/app/ready` Subscriptions to this topic will run as soon as the data for the application has been bootstrapped, but before the DOM has been populated.
-  *This topic is also intended for internal use only, but it may prove useful to you.* Triggered in `toura\_app/javascript/toura/base.js`.
+Subscriptions to this topic will run as soon as the data for the application has been bootstrapped, but before the DOM has been populated.  *This topic is also intended for internal use only, but it may prove useful to you.*
-- `/app/started` Subscriptions to this topic will run once the initial view of the application has been displayed.
 Triggered in `toura\_app/javascript/toura/base.js`.

+### /app/started

+Subscriptions to this topic will run once the initial view of the application has been displayed.
+Triggered in `toura\_app/javascript/toura/base.js`.

+### /router/handleHash/after

-- `/router/handleHash/after` Subscriptions to this topic will run once a change in the URL's hash has been handled; note that the new content may not yet be displayed at this time.
+Subscriptions to this topic will run once a change in the URL's hash has been handled; note that the new content may not yet be displayed at this time.
 Triggered in `toura\_app/javascript/toura/app/Router.js`.

+### /node/view

-- `/node/view` Subscriptions to this topic will run when any page specified via markdown is viewed; subscribers to this topic will receive an argument containing the URL of the page that was viewed.
+Subscriptions to this topic will run when any page specified via markdown is viewed; subscribers to this topic will receive an argument containing the URL of the page that was viewed.
 Triggered in `toura\_app/javascript/toura/app/Routes.js`.

-## User Interface
+### /window/resize

-- `/window/resize` Subscriptions to this topic will run whenever the window is resized.
+Subscriptions to this topic will run whenever the window is resized.
 Triggered in `toura\_app/javascript/toura/app/UI.js`.

+### /button/menu

-- `/button/menu` Subscriptions to this topic will run whenever a device's menu button is pressed.
+Subscriptions to this topic will run whenever a device's menu button is pressed.
 Triggered in `toura\_app/javascript/toura/app/UI.js`.

+### /page/transition/end

-- `/page/transition/end` Subscriptions to this topic will run when the application is finished transitioning to a new page.
+Subscriptions to this topic will run when the application is finished transitioning to a new page.
 Triggered in `toura\_app/javascript/toura/containers/Pages.js`